Compare any two graphics cards:

 Memory BandwidthThe GeForce GTX 460 1GB, in theory, should be a bit faster than the GeForce GTX 1630 in general. (explain)

-Texel RateThe GeForce GTX 1630 should be much (more or less 47%) more effective at AF than the GeForce GTX 460 1GB. (explain)
+Texel RateThe GeForce GTX 1630 should be a lot (about 47%) faster with regards to texture filtering than the GeForce GTX 460 1GB. (explain)

-Pixel RateIf running with a high screen resolution is important to you, then the GeForce GTX 1630 is the winner, by a large margin. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the GeForce GTX 1630 is superior to the GeForce GTX 460 1GB, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison